-(a) If upon completion of its application the Commissioner finds that the insurer has met the requirements therefor under this title, the commissioner shall issue to the insurer a proper certificate of authority; if he/she does not so find, the Commissioner shall issue his/her order refusing such certificate.
+(a) If upon completion of its application the Commissioner finds that the insurer has met the requirements therefor under this title, the Commissioner shall issue to the insurer a proper certificate of authority; if he or she does not so find, the Commissioner shall issue his or her order refusing such certificate.
 The Commissioner shall act upon an application for certificate of authority within a reasonable period after its completion.

 (c) Although issued and delivered to the insurer, the certificate of authority at all times shall be the property of the State.
 Upon any expiration, suspension or termination thereof the insurer shall promptly deliver the certificate to the Commissioner.

 § 517 Authority conferred; surety insurers; certificate as evidence.

 (a) The certificate of authority confers upon the insurer authority to transact in this State only the kind or kinds of insurance therein specified.
 No surety insurer shall be deemed thereby to possess power to act in capacity of executor, administrator, guardian, trustee, receiver, assignee, or agent, or in any other capacity than that of surety, notwithstanding contrary provisions in its charter.